GitLab Integration

 Step 1: Login to your LambdaTest account.

-Step 2: Select ‘Settings’ from the left navigation menu bar & click on 'Integrations'.
+Step 2: Select ‘Settings’ from the left navigation menu bar & click on ‘Integrations’.
 This will guide you to the same screen from where you initiated GitLab installation.
-You will also find other 3rd party applications, available to integrate with your LambdaTest account.
+You will find Gitlab in the ‘My Integrations’ section.

-Step 3: To remove the GitLab integration, click on ‘Uninstall’.
-You can find the Uninstall button right under the GitLab block which is highlighted with a green tick.
+Step 3: To remove the GitLab integration, click on ‘Remove’.
+You can find the Remove button right next to GitLab icon

 That was all you need to know for LambdaTest + GitLab Integration.
 Increase your productivity with our integrations.
 If you still have any questions for us, please feel free to let us know.
 Our experts are always available on chat to help you out with any roadblock regarding our product.
 Happy testing!